tjcsl/gitbook/services/cluster/slurm.md

 #### `salloc`

 Salloc allocates resources for a generic job and, by default, creates a shell with access to those resources.
 You can specify what resources you want to allocate with command line options \(run `man salloc` to see them all\), but the only one you need for most uses is `-n [number]` which specifies how many cores you want to allocate.
 You can also specify a command simply by placing it after all command line options \(ex: `salloc -n 4 echo "hello world"`\).
 This is currently the suggested way to run MPI jobs on the cluster.
 To run MPI jobs, first you must load the mpi module, as stated above \(`module load mpi`\).
-After that, simply run `salloc -n [number of cores] mpirun [your program]`.
-Unfortunately, the displayed name of this job is, by default, just "mpirun", which is not helpful for anyone.
+After that, simply run `salloc -n [number of cores] mpiexec [your program]`.
+Unfortunately, the displayed name of this job is, by default, just "mpiexec", which is not helpful for anyone.
 To give it a name, pass salloc \(NOT mpirun\) `--job-name=[name]`

 #### `srun`

 This is the simplest method, and is probably what you want to start out with.
 All you have to do is run `srun -n (processes) (path_to_program)`, where `(processes)` is the number of instances of your program that you want to run, and `(path_to_program)` is, you guessed it, the path to the program you want to run.
-If your program is an MPI program, Slurm will automatically pass the appropriate hosts and task amount to your program; you should not use mpirun.
+If your program is an MPI program, you should not use `srun`, and instead use the `salloc` method described above.

-If successful, you should see "srun: jobid \(x\) submitted".
+If your command is successful, you should see "srun: jobid \(x\) submitted".
 You can check on the status of your job by running `sacct`.
 You will receive any output of your program to the console.
 For more resource options, run `man srun` or use the official Slurm documentation.

 #### `sbatch`